This post is unlisted — shared privately and not published on the public site.

 Concluding Remarks

-In Part 4 [8], we built an ontology that could analyze games.
-Part 5 has transformed that descriptive vocabulary into a generative grammar.
-In Whitehead’s terms [1], we have given eternal objects, the abstract patterns of game design, a mechanism for becoming actual occasions, concrete games that never existed before [2].
-Generative Ontology is creative advance made computational.
+In Whitehead’s terms [1], we have given eternal objects, the abstract patterns of game design, a computational mechanism for concrescence, the synthesis of familiar forms into novel actualities [2].
+Generative Ontology is creative advance made operational.

 References